 What to do if your child is really sick but you can’t get an appointment with their pediatrician?
 Many parents pack everybody up in the car and head to the local emergency room.
 But in addition to exposing your little one’s already weakened immune system to lots of new germs, this can be a frustrating and expensive experience.
 At the ER, it’s not uncommon to spend several hours waiting to see a doctor, as your sick child is exposed to the germs, noise and chaos around you.

-There’s a better way.
+There’s a better way for treating non-life-threatening conditions.
 Remember in old movies and television shows, when a child would get sick and the doctor would come to their home to treat them?
 Ever wish you could have that kind of medical care available?
 Now you can.
 DispatchHealth is bringing back the house call with their team of ER-trained and board-certified caregivers.
 Just give them a call or order care through their app, and then focus on caring for your child in a more calm, peaceful and comfortable environment – your home!
 They will communicate with your pediatrician to make sure that your child continues to get well.

 Sounds expensive, right?
 Actually, they accept most insurance and a visit with DispatchHealth typically costs 85 percent less than a visit to the ER.